Periodic Table Quiz: Can You Guess the Element from Its Chemical Symbol?

 Hint, this is the second element on the periodic table.

-Did you guess that He was Helium?
+Did you guess that He is Helium?
 Helium is the second most abundant element in the universe.

 This one should be easy.
 Do you know what element O is?

-The chemical symbol for Potassium is K. Potassium is essential in plant growth and the human diet.
-If you’re acing this periodic table quiz, see if you can answer these basic questions about earth.
+The chemical symbol for Potassium is K. Potassium is essential in plant growth and the human diet, and it’s commonly found in bananas.

 What element is Cu?